waterljwant/Theano/README.md

 • To compute dy/dx, simply g = T.grad( y , x )
 • Note: To compute the gradient, y should be a scalar.
 • That’s it!
+Example 3
+.
+If A =

+a1 a2
+a3 a4

+If B =

+b1 b2
+b3 b4

+(Note that the dimensions of
+A and B is not necessary 2 X 2.
+Here is just an example.)

+C =

+a1b1 a2b2
+a3b3 a4b4

+D = a1b1 + a2b2 + a3b3 + a4b4

+g =

+b1 b2
+b3 b4

+(line 7)

+(line 8)

+(line 10)

+You cannot compute the gradients of C because it is not a scalar